-The above-referenced state law that provides for the immunity; every precaution is taken so that the youth will not have to appear in court should a citation be contested by the retailer.
-However, it is up to the county magistrate, judge, or prosecuting attorney as to require the youth to appear in court.
-Since the law enforcement officer is the actual witness to the attempted buy, it is seldom necessary to call the youth to appear.
+As for the above-referenced state law that provides for immunity, every precaution is take, so that the youth will not have to appear in court should a citation be contested by the retailer.
+However, it is up to the county magistrate, judge, or prosecuting attorney to require the youth to appear in court.
+Since, the law enforcement officer is the actual witness to the attempted buy, it is seldom necessary to call the youth inspector to appear.

-- 7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process? - a.
+- 7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth and young adult inspectors during all aspects of the Synar inspection process? - a.
 Legal b.
-Procedural youth from adjacent counties are used to inspect counties selected for Synar inspections unless the county is large enough to protect their identity.
-The Law Enforcement officers (Troopers) are witness to all attempts/buys of tobacco products.
-Law Enforcement officers enter the outlet prior to the Youth Inspector.
+Procedural inspection team member.
+In most cases, youth from adjacent counties are used to inspect counties selected for Synar Inspections unless the county is large enough to protect their identity.
+The Law Enforcement Officers (WV Troopers) are witness to all attempts/ buys of tobacco products.
+Law Enforcement Officers enter the outlet prior to the Youth Inspector.
 The Youth Inspector immediately leaves the outlet after the attempt to buy and returns to the vehicle where the Adult Coordinator is waiting prior to the return of the law enforcement officer.
-The vehicle is always parked well away from the main door where owners/clerks are unable to visually see the vehicle.
-If the youth feels unsafe in a situation or if the outlet is deemed to be unsafe by the law enforcement officer or other adult inspection team member, the inspection of that particular outlet is not completed at that time.
+The vehicle is parked away from the main door where owners/clerks are unable to visually see the vehicle.
+If the youth feel unsafe in a situation or if the outlet is deemed to be unsafe by the law enforcement officer or other adult inspection team member, the inspection of that particular outlet is not completed at that time.
 The inspection of that outlet would be rescheduled if possible.

-Contained within WV State Code: Article 9A.
-Tobacco Usage Restrictions §16-9A-7, a law enforcement officer is required, by law, to participate on the inspection team on each inspection.
+Contained within WV State Code Article 9A, Tobacco Usage Restrictions §16-9A-7 - a law enforcement officer is required, by law to participate on the inspection team on each inspection.
 Also, youth are not usually assigned to their home communities so as not to be conducting inspections in stores where they might be recognized.

 Seat belts must be worn by all inspection team members.
-There is no use of tobacco products during inspections on the way to/from inspections by adults.
-In most cases,
+There is no use of tobacco products during inspections on the way to/from inspections by any a.
+Legal b.

-- 8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?

-- a.
-Legal Yes No (If Yes, please describe.)

-- b.
 Procedural

+8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth and young adult inspector, time of inspections, training that must occur)?

+Yes 🖂 No (If Yes, p olease describe.)